 Teacher of the Year

-Twelve (12) finalists are selected from applicants and recognized in Harrisburg each fall.
-The finalists then participate in interviews and submit a recorded teaching episode that exhibits effective instructional strategies.
+Twelve (12) finalists are selected from applicants; they participate in interviews and submit a recorded teaching episode that exhibits effective instructional strategies.
 Finalists are recognized at PDE's annual SAS Institute and the Pennsylvania Teacher of the Year is announced.